Salary Level from Romania : Average Salary

-Even in the private sector itself, there is significant variability with high average salaries in IT, for example (approximately EURO 1,500 net per month) and low average salaries in the textile industry (approximately EURO 380 net per month).
+Within the private sector itself, there is significant variability with high average salaries in IT for example (around €2,000 net per month) or in the finance/banking/insurance professions (around €1,700 per month) and low average wages in the textile sector (about EUR 500 net per month).

-Bucharest and its suburbs
+Bucharest and its agglomeration

 The Transylvania region

-The regions of Pitesti and Constanta
+Pitesti and Constanta regions

-The Moldovan region of Romania
+The Moldavian region of Romania

-Average of salaries in southern Romania
+Average salary in southern Romania

 The average salary in the northern region of Romania